-The Master of Arts in Management (M.A. in Management) and the Master of Arts in Communication (M.A. in Communication) degrees are designed to provide the communication, leadership, and management skills needed in today's business organizations.
-The dual M.A. in Management and M.A. in Communication degree plan is a 54-hour program.
-Students will complete 24 hours of M.A. in Management core courses and 30 hours of M.A. in Communication required courses focusing on organizational communication management.
+The Master of Arts in Management and the Master of Arts in Communication is a 54-hour dual degree program which is designed to provide the communication, leadership, and management skills needed in today's business organizations.
 Because the business environment is dynamic, special attention is given to organizational communication, adapting to organizational change, performance management, strategic communication management, and communication for global organizations.